Workflow Review Retouching Gear Wacom Movink

 Edit directly on the image

-The biggest advantage is direct pen-on-screen control for retouching, masking, local brush adjustments, and fine cleanup work.
+The biggest advantage is direct pen-on-screen control for retouching, masking, brush-based local adjustments, and fine cleanup work.

 3